khaled404/k-workspace/libs/apps/memorize-words/README.md

    - Sentence
    - Translations
    - Pronunciation
-2. Quoic search for this word or sentence or translations
+2. Quick search for this word, sentence or translations
 3. Practice writing a word or sentence